ypzheng/Build-System-Inference/README.md

 1. Import this project into an IDEA (Ideally, Eclipse or IntelliJ)
 2. To analyze build files only:

     Run Driver and input a directory containing the build files

+    *Note:* The directory must only contain build.xml files and(or) project's property files.
 3. To analyze projects that contain Ant build files and/or .properties files:

     Run Driver_2 and input a directory containing the actual projects

+    *Note:* The directory must contain nothing but the project folders you want to analyze.
+For example, `users/sampleProjects` will be the input if there are projects with path users/sampleProjects/commons-lang, users/sampleProjects/commons-math, etc.
 4. Finally, a list of .properties files containing the essential information will be generated